User Account Control: Allow UIAccess applications to prompt for elevation without using the secure desktop

 This section describes how an attacker might exploit a feature or its configuration, how to implement the countermeasure, and the possible negative consequences of countermeasure implementation.

 UIA programs are designed to interact with Windows and application programs on behalf of a user.
 This setting allows UIA programs to bypass the secure desktop to increase usability in certain cases, but it allows elevation requests to appear on the regular interactive desktop instead of on the secure desktop.
-This increases the risk that a malicious program could intercept data that is being transferred between the UI and the application.
+This requests-appearance increases the risk that a malicious program could intercept data that is being transferred between the UI and the application.
 Because UIA programs must be able to respond to prompts regarding security issues, such as the UAC elevation prompt, UIA programs must be highly trusted.
 To be considered trusted, a UIA program must be digitally signed.
 By default, UIA programs can be run only from the following protected paths:

 - ..\Program Files\ (and subfolders)

 - ..\Program Files (x86)\ (and subfolders, in 64-bit versions of Windows only)

 The requirement to be in a protected path can be disabled by the User Account Control: Only elevate UIAccess applications that are installed in secure locations setting.
-Although this setting applies to any UIA program, it is used primarily in certain Windows Remote Assistance scenarios.
+Although this setting applies to any UIA program, it's used primarily in certain Windows Remote Assistance scenarios.

 Disable the User Account Control: Allow UIAccess applications to prompt for elevation without using the secure desktop setting.

 If a user requests remote assistance from an administrator and the remote assistance session is established, elevation prompts appear on the interactive user's secure desktop and the administrator's remote session is paused.
 To avoid pausing the remote administrator’s session during elevation requests, the user can select the "Allow IT Expert to respond to User Account Control prompts" check box when setting up the remote assistance session.
 But selecting this check box requires the interactive user to respond to an elevation prompt on the secure desktop.
 If the interactive user is a standard user, the user doesn't have the required credentials to allow elevation.